ahlisbon/diacriticsAndNengo/README.md

 - typing in text fields
 - typing in spreadsheets

+## Converting Years in Word Processors or Text Fields
+Type out any 4 digit western year or nengō with the appropriate era prefix, then enter the hotkey combination (ctrl+shift+y).

-## Typing in Spreadsheets
+## Converting Years in Spreadsheets
 Spreadsheets are the most complex software environement for the macro to handle.
 The macro is compatible with:
 - Excel
 - Excel's web app in Office365
 - Google Sheets

-IF you use other spreadsheet software, the macro may not work correctly.
-PLease feel free to email me if you use something not listed above and would like me to try and make the macro compatible with it.
+If you use other spreadsheet software, the macro may not work correctly.
+Please email me if you use something not listed above and would like me to try and make the macro compatible with it.

+★ When converting a year in a spreadsheet cell, you cannot be editing the cell.
+The macro can only convert cells with a date already entered in them.

 ### Western Years to Nengō
 Type any 4 digit year from 1868 onward and then press ctrl+shift+y.
 The macro will highlight the text and paste the nengō over it.
 For example 1936 will be pasted over as: "Shōwa 11".
-This should work in most any word processing program/web app.
-With spreadsheets

-#### Things to know:
+#### Things to Know about converting to nengō:
 - Trying to convert a year before 1868 will produce an error.
 - The macro will NOT convert Western years that fall on a year when the imperial era changes.
   - e.g.: 1868, 1912, 1926, 1989, 2019